 In each forecast we assess how the public finances are likely to evolve on the basis of existing Government tax and spending policies and our best guess at the likely evolution of the economy.
 In particular we try to estimate:

-- how much money the public sector will raise from taxes and other sources of revenue.
-In 2024-25, we expect it to raise £1,139 billion, equivalent to around £39,000 per household or 40.9 per cent of national income.
+• How much money the public sector will raise from taxes and other sources of revenue.
+In 2024-25, we expect it to raise £1,148.7 billion, equivalent to around £40,000 per household or 40.8 per cent of national income.

-- how much it will spend on things like public services, state pensions and debt interest.
-In 2024-25, we expect it to spend £1,226 billion, equivalent to around £42,000 per household or 44.0 per cent of national income.
+• How much it will spend on things like public services, state pensions and debt interest.
+In 2024-25, we expect it to spend £1,276.2 billion, equivalent to around £45,000 per household or 45.3 per cent of national income.

-- whether it will spend more or less than it raises – in other words whether it will run a budget deficit or surplus.
-In 2024-25, we expect a deficit of £87.2 billion.
-Because the growth in receipts outpaces that of spending, we expect the deficit to fall over the next five years to reach £39.4 billion.
+• Whether it will spend more or less than it raises – in other words whether it will run a budget deficit or surplus.
+In 2024-25, we expect a deficit of £127.5 billion.
+Because the growth in receipts outpaces that of spending, we expect the deficit to fall over the next five years to £70.6 billion.

-- how much will be added to – or paid off – the national debt in each year.
-In 2024-25, we expect debt to be equivalent to 98.8 per cent of national income.
-It is equivalent to around £2.7 trillion or £96,000 per household.
-We expect the ratio of net debt to national income is at its peak in 2024-25 before falling gradually to reach 94.3 per cent in 2028-29.
-In cash terms we expect it to stand at £3.1 trillion by then.
-Taking out the effect of Bank of England (BoE) loans to banks and building societies, the debt ratio is expected to peak at 93.2 per cent in 2027-28 before falling slightly to stand at 92.9 per cent of national income in 2028-29.
+• How much will be added to – or paid off – the national debt in each year.
+In 2024-25, we expect debt to be equivalent to 98.4 per cent of national income.
+It is equivalent to around £2.8 trillion or £99,000 per household.
+We expect the ratio of net debt to national income to peak in 2024-25 before falling gradually to reach 97.1 per cent in 2029-30.
+In cash terms we expect it to stand at £3.4 trillion by then.
+Net financial liabilities – measure that also accounts for financial assets like student loans – are expected to be 83.5 per cent of GDP in 2024-25 and 83.4 per cent in 2029-30.

 Income

 Taxes are the most important at 89 per cent of the total in 2024-25.
-The taxes that bring in the most money are income tax and National Insurance contributions, which together are expected to raise around £470 billion.
-Value added tax (VAT) is the next most important, expected to raise £176 billion.
-Other big taxes include corporation tax, council tax, business rates, VAT refunds and fuel duty.
+The taxes that bring in the most money are income tax and National Insurance contributions (NICs), which together are expected to raise around £480 billion.
+Value added tax (VAT) is the next most important, expected to raise £171.2 billion.
+Other big taxes include corporation tax, council tax, business rates and fuel duty.
 No other tax is expected to raise more than £20 billion in that year.

-Over the next five years, we expect total receipts to rise by 16 per cent, faster than the growth in the cash size of the economy.
-We expect some taxes to rise more quickly than the growth of the economy as a whole, including income tax (driven by wages and salaries growing faster than frozen tax thresholds) and capital gains tax (driven by asset markets, like housing and the stock market).
-But some tax receipts are expected to fall, for example tobacco duty (because people are smoking less) and UK oil and gas receipts as energy prices and production decline.
+The public sector also receives other revenues, including interest earned on its assets such as foreign exchange reserves and student loans, while public corporations generate some income.
+Over the next five years, we expect total receipts to rise by 25 per cent, faster than the growth in the cash size of the economy.
+The growth in receipts is mainly driven by personal taxes (reflecting earnings growth, frozen tax thresholds and the increase to employer NICs announced in the October Budget) and capital taxes (reflecting equity and property prices, and policy measures in the October Budget).
+But some tax receipts are expected to fall, for example tobacco duty because people are smoking less, and UK oil and gas receipts as energy prices and production decline.

 Spending